shaavan/code-chronicle/README.md

 ## Inspiration

-diff Code Chronicle is inspired by the idea of combining structured progress tracking with personal reflection.
+Code Chronicle is inspired by the idea of combining structured progress tracking with personal reflection.
 As an open-source developer, this journal helps me stay accountable while allowing me to look back and learn from my journey.

 ---